 If you are embedding a video which is hosted on a hosting site (e.g. YouTube or Vimeo), make sure that the video has captions added.
 Hosting sites normally give you the option to upload a caption file with their video file.
 Some hosting sites will add automatically generated captions e.g. YouTube (as long as the audio quality is good enough and the English is easy to understand).
 If you do use automatically generated captions you must always check and edit them.
 You will always need to add punctuation and correct errors.

 Captions added in YouTube

-Automatically generated captions with no punctuation and errors
+Automatically generated captions with punctuation and word recognition errors